urkl/network-scanner/README.md

 - Use in trusted network environments
 - Consider firewall rules for production deployment
 - Regular security updates for dependencies
+- Never commit API keys to version control
+- Use strong, random SECRET_KEY in production

 ---